Dev-Mind

 Highly customizable

-you have a convention but everything is customizable.
-You can write your scripts in Groovy (default) or in Kotlin (default in the future)
+You have a convention to use the plugins but everything is customizable.
+You can write your scripts in Kotlin (default) or in Groovy (the legacy solution)

 Fast / Incremental build / Cache / Parallel

-Incremental build : Gradle completes reuses outputs from previous executions, processing only inputs that changed, and executing tasks in parallel.
+Incremental build : Gradle reuses outputs from previous executions, processing only inputs that changed.
+For a fastest build, you can also execute tasks in parallel and you can configure Gradle cache.

 Powerful